chrisimbolon/eventhub-django-api/README.md

 A comprehensive Event Management API built with Django REST Framework for managing technical conferences, sessions, speakers, and attendee registrations.

-Caddy + Docker + Django + React — fully HTTPS and modular-monolith
+Caddy + Docker + Django + React — fully HTTPS and modular-monolith (services run on single server)

 ## 📋 Table of Contents